Position yourself as a leader in healthcare management.

 It takes a unique set of skills and specialized knowledge to succeed in today’s complex healthcare environment.

 The Department of Health Policy and Management (HPM) offers an MHA degree in full-time, part-time, and executive formats.
 These cohort-based programs integrate coursework in organizational leadership and management, health policy, and public health and health systems.
-They provide students with the management skills of a business school education in a context that emphasizes the unique nature of the healthcare system.
+Students take traditional management coursework in the context of the healthcare system and learn advanced skills in finance, strategy, leadership and analytics.
+Each course contains healthcare examples and case studies, and faculty discuss the healthcare environment, language and policies in class.

 Students develop competencies across a number of areas, including: analytical thinking, collaboration, communication, financial analysis, organizational awareness, resource management and allocation, and strategic thinking.
 This competency-based curriculum prepares graduates for management positions in hospitals, clinics, nonprofit organizations, local, state, and national government, and other health-related organizations, as well as jobs in consulting, bio-pharma, finance, and insurance companies.